quyen-uit/NetCoreAPI_Udemy/README.md

 # NetCoreAPI_Udemy
- Using .NET Core to develop Social Network Web API study from Udemy Course
+ Using NET 6 to develop Social Network Web API study from Udemy Course